-Texas REALTORS® was established in 1920 and has grown to become the largest professional-membership association in Texas.
+Texas REALTORS® was established in 1920 and has grown to become the largest professional membership association in Texas.
 One of the many member services offered by the association is the education provided at the annual conference.
-The 2019 Texas REALTORS® Conference will be held Sept.
-12-15 at the convention center in Fort Worth.

 The conference attracts real estate salespeople, brokers, owners, and managers.
 Most members focus on residential sales, but specialists concentrating on appraisal, commercial, global, land, resort and relocation are also represented.

-Educational classes are kept at two hours are scheduled throughout the conference.
-We do our best to offer members a wide variety of course topics tailored to the real estate practitioner’s interests.
-The areas of interest that we have identified for 2019 are outlined below.
+Educational classes are scheduled for two-hour increments throughout the conference.
+The association likes to offer members a wide variety of course topics tailored to the real estate practitioner’s interests.
+The areas of interest identified for 2021 are outlined below.
 Speaker considerations will be based on the ability to deliver a qualifying CE course that is relevant to one of these topics.
-We may offer two or three courses concurrently.
+Two or three courses may be offered concurrently.
 Class size may vary from 50 to 200 attendees.
 Speakers are encouraged to submit multiple course topics within their area of expertise.

 - Broker management